jpbucsd/CHiPseq/README.md

 # CHiPseq
 CHiPseq pipeline for reproduction of figures in:  Comprehensive mapping of the Helicobacter pylori NikR regulon provides new insights in bacterial nickel responses

+As some later steps can only be performed in linux/ubuntu it is best to do this in a linux shell.
 Download git repository:

 create a new folder in your computer, and cd to the folder in git bash. then enter the following commands:

+1) git init

-1) git config --global user.email "your email"
+2) git config --global user.email "your email"

-2) git init

 3) git pull http://github.com/jpbuscd/CHiPseq